-Process manufacturing is the production of goods by combining supplies, ingredients or raw substances using a formula or recipe.
-Examples of process manufacturing goods include food, beverages, refined oil, gasoline, pharmaceuticals, chemicals and plastics.
+Process manufacturing is a production method that creates goods by combining supplies, ingredients or raw materials using a formula or recipe.
+It is frequently used in industries that produce bulk quantities of goods, such as food, beverages, refined oil, gasoline, pharmaceuticals, chemicals and plastics.

 Process manufacturing vs. discrete manufacturing

 Process manufacturing is the exact opposite of discrete manufacturing.
 Whereas process manufacturing follows recipes or formulas and creates products that cannot be broken down at the end of the production cycle, discrete manufacturing uses a bill of materials (BOM) and follows instructions to create finished, assembled goods.
 At the end of the discrete manufacturing process, the final product can be broken down into its distinct parts, which can sometimes be recycled.
 Goods produced through discrete manufacturing include automobiles, computers and some toys.